GrabowskiKamil112/InvoiceApp-Frontend/README.md

 # Another Invoice App
->  Invoicing software is a tool for storing billings with settlement dates.
+>  Invoicing software that is a tool for storing billings with settlement dates.
 This tool allows storing drafts or normal invoices with date countdown, reminding you about upcoming payments.

 ## Demo